avehtari/BDA_course_Aalto/exercises/ex7_rubric.md

 ### Explanation

 Pooled model:
-The following model solution plot is used as a reference in the grading for the pooled model:
+The following histograms are used as a reference in the grading of the pooled model:

 *<model_plot>*